Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Scattering from a single point source

-If we were to evaluate the total field $u(\xx)$ at a point $\xx = (0.22, -0.16)$, \cref{complexkappaplane-path} shows the integrand that would appear in the \cref{asm-ux} array scanning integral, in the complex $\kappa$ plane.
-The frequency was set to $\omega = 2.4$, and the single point source was located at $x_0 = (-0.2, 0.1)$.
+To achieve high-order accuracy one must understand the complex $\kappa$ plane singularities of the above integrand.
+For example, in \cref{complexkappaplane-path} we plot the integrand in \eqref{asm-ux} for a target point $\xx = (0.22, -0.16)$, frequency $\omega = 2.4$, and source point $x_0 = (-0.2, 0.1)$.
 Each side of the stair boundary was split into $4$ panels initially, then refined $5$ times with $r = 3$, until the total number of quadrature panels over the boundary was $Q = 28$, each with $P = 16$ nodes.
-This would give a result accurate to around $7$ digits according to the convergence test in \cref{flux-conv-perisrc-neu}.
-The two key features in the figure are the Wood anomalies located at $\kappa = \pm \omega$ as branch points and two poles at $\kappa = \pm\kappa_{\mathrm{tr}}$, with $\omega \leq \kappa_{\mathrm{tr}} \leq \pi$.
+This gives around $7$ accurate digits according to the convergence test in \cref{flux-conv-perisrc-neu}.
+The two key features in the figure are the branch points due to Wood anomalies at $\kappa = \pm \omega$, and two poles at $\kappa = \pm\kappa_{\mathrm{tr}}$.
+They are ordered such that $\omega \leq \kappa_{\mathrm{tr}} \leq \pi$.
 The branch cuts associated with the branch points are indicated by dashed lines.
 The direction of the branch cuts can be chosen by altering the integration path in \cref{sn-int} (by choosing $\tau(t)$), but as it will become clear later, it is convenient to choose the cuts to lie in the lower and upper half-plane for negative and positive $\kappa$, respectively.
-If $\omega$ were larger than $\omega_c$, where no trapped modes exist for any $\kappa$, there would be no poles present; and in the limit of $\omega \to 0$ and $\omega \to \omega_c$, the two poles would coalesce at $\kappa_{\mathrm{tr}} \to 0$ and $\kappa_{\mathrm{tr}} \to \pm \pi$, respectively.
+If $\omega$ were larger than $\omega_c$, where no trapped modes exist for any $\kappa$, there would be no poles.
+In the limits $\omega \to 0$ and $\omega \to \omega_c$, the two poles coalesce at $\kappa_{\mathrm{tr}} \to 0$ and $\kappa_{\mathrm{tr}} \to \pm \pi$ respectively.